35th Annual Art Festival at Thornebrook

 Once again Thornebrook’s annual art festival offers music almost as varied as the visual arts that set the stage.
 Some of the area’s most-loved performers will be on hand to play a variety of music that’s sure to please almost every taste and still leave plenty of space for conversation.

 COUNTRY & AMERICANA - Boulware & Stewart return once more cook up some country sounds with great, sincere vocals and a reliable guitar twang.
-This band will make you believe in the charm and power of country music with wit and conviction.
+This band employs wit and conviction to make you believe in the charm and power of country music.
 Barbara Johnson plays the upright bass, and as an extra treat, Jon Alexander joins in on steel guitar.

 POP VOCALS from the 60s through the 90s. – The Killer B’s create quite a buzz with their great guitar duo offering very listenable pop.
 This father/son band performs 3 sets on Saturday and we are willing to bet that a lot of your favorites will be included.
 There’s nothing like “blood harmony”.